Explore Maine Farms

 Image 17

-Christina Fontin, Katie Fennelly, and Hannah Semler work inside a hoop house at Four Season Farm, as part of the gleaning initiative run by Healthy Acadia.
-Gleaning coordinator Hannah says gleaning is empowering for people, because it allows them to be active participants in their food security.
-She’s working with others to develop an online platform for food surplus around the state that will ideally piggyback on existing markets, develop more teams of trained gleaners, and strengthen relationships between farmers and food pantries.
+Christina Fontin, Katie Fennelly, and Hannah Semler work inside a hoop house at Four Season Farm, as part of Healthy Acadia's gleaning initiative.
+Gleaning coordinator Hannah says gleaning is empowering, because it allows people to participate in their own food security.
+She’s working with others to develop an online platform for Maine's food surplus that will build on existing markets, develop teams of trained gleaners, and strengthen relationships between farmers and food pantries.

 Image 18

-Gerry Galuza is a skilled blacksmith and logger who earns a living by practicing his craft, and teaching at the Stone Soup Institute.
-He and his wife, Beverly, garden, forage, and hunt.
+Gerry Galuza is a skilled blacksmith and logger who earns a living by practicing his craft and teaching at the Stone Soup Institute.
+He and his wife, Beverly garden, forage, and hunt.
 They also pick up staples each month at Midcoast Hunger Prevention Program.
 “We’re raising ducks, geese, chickens.
 I’ve got turkeys.
 Used to raise cattle.
 We do a lot of canning, and I really like tomatoes.
 I do try not to eat too much bread because of my health," says Gerry.
-The couple also grows about 600 heads of garlic, and likes to dry apples.

 Image 19